Moesif/moesif-nodejs/README.md

 ```

-If you are using babel or newer versions of nodejs, you can using more modern syntax for importing: eg: `import moesif from 'moesif-express';`
+If you are using babel or newer versions of nodejs, you can using more modern syntax for importing.
+For example: `import moesif from 'moesif-nodejs';`

 ### 2. Enter Moesif Application Id
 Your Moesif Application Id can be found in the [_Moesif Portal_](https://www.moesif.com/).